-Your Router is equipped with WPA (Wi-Fi Protected Access), the latest wireless security standard.
-It also supports the legacy security standard, WEP (Wired Equivalent Privacy).
+Your Router is equipped with the latest security standard called Wi-Fi Protected Access 2 (WPA2) and the legacy security standard called Wired Equivalent Privacy (WEP).
+Your Router also supports the Wi-Fi Protected Setup (WPS) specification, which simplifies the setup of a wireless network.
+WPS uses familiar methodologies, such as typing in a Personal Identification Number (PIN) or pushing a button, to enable users to automatically configure network names and strong WPA/WPA2 data encryption and authentication.
 By default, wireless security is disabled.
-To enable security, you must first determine which standard you want to use.
+To enable security, you will need to determine which standard you want to use.
 To access the security settings, click "Security" on the "Wireless" tab.